 Getting Rid of Radon

-You can’t completely remove radon from your home or building, but you can install a radon mitigation system to reduce the levels to a safe amount.
+You can’t completely remove radon from your home or building, but you can install radon reduction systems to reduce radon concentrations to a safe amount.

 What is a Radon Mitigation System?

-- Active systems use a fan to expel radon from your basement/crawlspace.
-Active radon mitigation systems are designed to reduce high levels of radon in a building.
+- Active systems include a fan to expel radon from your basement or crawl spaces.
+Active radon mitigation systems are designed to reduce high levels of radon gas in a building.